Old Fashioned Sour Cream Cookies (Perfectly Soft)

 Instructions

-• Mix dry ingredients.
-Combine the flour, baking powder, baking soda, and salt in a large mixing bowl, set aside
+• Mix the dry ingredients.
+Whisk the flour, baking powder, baking soda, and salt in a large mixing bowl until evenly combined.
+Set aside.

 dry ingredients in mixing bowl.